-This is the more common type of hernia.
+This is the more common type of hiatal hernia.
 It occurs when your stomach and esophagus slide into and out of your chest through the hiatus.
 Sliding hernias tend to be small.
 They usually don’t cause any symptoms.
 They may not require treatment.

 In a fixed hernia, part of your stomach pushes through your diaphragm and stays there.
 Most cases are not serious.
-However, there is a risk that blood flow to your stomach could be blocked.
+However, there is a risk that blood flow to your stomach could become blocked.
 If that happens, it could cause serious damage and is considered a medical emergency.

 It’s rare for even fixed hiatal hernias to cause symptoms.
-If you do experience any symptoms, they are usually caused by stomach acid, bile, or air entering your esophagus.
+If you do experience any symptoms, they’re usually caused by stomach acid, bile, or air entering your esophagus.
 Common symptoms include: